 The name ‘r2sync’ can be seen as a variant on ‘rsync’, because it uses the rsync algorithm, with a ‘2’ to indicate that it synchronises in two directions; or it can stand for ‘remote 2-way synchronise’.

-I've been using r2sync since about a year and a half, making small improvements every once in a while (in the portability, in the user interface, in the manual, etc.) It's time to make it public and see if other people have ideas to improve it further.
+I've been using r2sync since 2018, making small improvements every once in a while (in the portability, in the user interface, in the manual, etc.) It's time to make it public and see if other people have ideas to improve it further.

 R2sync is written in C and should compile on other POSIX-compliant platforms.